-(Portuguese press release here)
+(Spanish press release here)

-The Global Designing Cities Initiative (GDCI) today released the Portuguese translation of Designing Streets for Kids—a supplement to GDCI’s Global Street Design Guide (GSDG), which set a new global baseline for designing urban streets.
+The Global Designing Cities Initiative (GDCI) today released the Spanish translation of Designing Streets for Kids—a supplement to GDCI’s Global Street Design Guide (GSDG), which set a new global baseline for designing urban streets.
 Designing Streets for Kids builds upon the approach of putting people first, with a focus on the specific needs of babies, children, and caregivers as pedestrians, cyclists, and transit users in urban streets around the world.

 Most streets were not built with children in mind, and current street conditions in many places are unwelcoming and unsafe for kids.
 Traffic crashes kill 1.35 million people every year and they are the leading cause of death for young people ages 5-29.
 Traffic congestion and vehicle designs can also contribute to dangerously high levels of air pollution, which is responsible for the death of 127,000 children under the age of five each year.
 Many of these fatalities are preventable, and these numbers can be dramatically reduced through kid-friendly street design.

 Poor street design also has negative consequences for children’s physical and mental health.
 Streets that are noisy and/or hostile to pedestrians and transit users tend to discourage physical activity, which deprives children of independent mobility and opportunities to exercise and play.